 We use essential oils for so many health-related things.
 Here are the main ones I use regularly:

-Not sure how to use essential oils?
-This is my favorite essential oil reference book.
 I keep our main natural health reference books right in the pie safe so they’re easy to find.

 Salves and Creams